It is a lesson in having unwavering faith in what God has said.

 The circumstantial evidence did not dissuade Joseph.

 If, in the natural, what God had promised Joseph through his dreams, seemed highly unlikely to ever be fulfilled, even before Joseph was sold.
 But now that Joseph had been sold into slavery and taken to another country, ‘unlikely’ had drifted into the realms of ‘practically impossible’.
 “But with God all things are possible” (Matthew 19:26) – unlike Reuben’s plan, God’s plan was coming together nicely and Joseph made the decision to maintain his faith in God’s promise.
 The circumstantial evidence was weighted heavily against what God had said.
 But the circumstantial evidence did not dissuade Joseph.
 Joseph acted out the words that the apostle Paul would write centuries later in 2 Corinthian 4:16-18, “So we’re not giving up.
 How could we!
 Even though on the outside it often looks like things are falling apart on us, on the inside, where God is making new life, not a day goes by without his unfolding grace.
 These hard times are small potatoes compared to the coming good times, the lavish celebration prepared for us.
 There’s far more here than meets the eye” (The Message).
-If we want to see the promises of God come to pass in our own lives – whether they be specific promises from God, or promises we find in His Word – we need to make the decision to believe God, regardless of any circumstantial evidence to the contrary.
+If we want to see the promises of God come to pass in our own lives – whether they be specific promises from God, or promises we find in His Word – we need to make the decision to believe God and maintain a positive attitude, regardless of any circumstantial evidence to the contrary.
 This is one of the reasons not to ‘cast our pearls before swine’.
 Many people will be quick to speak unbelief into our lives, and that is something we could do without.